-- (a) \$500,000 in fiscal year 2023 is to the commissioner of employment and economic development for a grant to Unidos MN Education Fund and the New Justice Project MN to address employment and economic disparities for people of color, immigrant communities, and low-income unemployed or underemployed individuals.
-The money must be used to support preapprenticeship and workforce training, career development, worker rights training, employment placement and entrepreneurship support, related support services, and the development of transferable skills in high-demand fields related to construction, clean energy, and energy efficiency.
-Of this amount, - (b) \$2,000,000 in fiscal year 2023 is to the commissioner of employment and economic development for the community energy transition grant program under Minnesota Statutes, section 116J.55.
+(a) \$500,000 in fiscal year 2023 is to the commissioner of employment and economic development for a grant to Unidos MN Education Fund and the New Justice Project MN to address employment and economic disparities for people of color, immigrant communities, and low-income unemployed or underemployed individuals.
+The money must be used to support preapprenticeship and workforce training, career development, worker rights training, employment placement and \$-0- entrepreneurship support, related support services, and the development of transferable skills in high-demand fields related to construction, clean energy, and energy efficiency.
+Of this amount, 50 percent is for a grant to Unidos MN Education Fund and 50 percent is for a grant to the New Justice Project MN.
+This is a onetime appropriation and is available until June 30, 2025.

+(b) \$2,000,000 in fiscal year 2023 is to the commissioner of employment and economic development for the community energy transition grant program under Minnesota Statutes, section 116J.55.
 This is a onetime appropriation and is available until June 30, 2025.